 RELATED: Food Trucks For Sale

-The type of food you will be offering will also lead you to consider your storage and refrigeration requirements.
+The type of food you will be offering is step on in how to start a food truck because it will lead you to consider your storage and refrigeration requirements.
 If you are selling ice cream or frozen yogurts, you are going to need a lot of refrigeration capacity, but a lot less will be needed if you are going to be cooking burgers all day.

 How much actual cooking will be required?